-1 (73) A "stop" is the temporary detention of a person that results when a peace officer orders the 2 person to rema in in the peace officer's presence.
+- (71) "Statute" means an act of the legislature of this state. - 26 (72) "Stolen property" means property over which control has been obtained by theft. - 27 (73) A "stop" is the temporary detention of a person that results when a peace officer orders the person 28 to remain in the peace officer's presence.